PacktPublishing/How-to-Use-ChatGPT-and-Generative-AI-for-Passive-Income/README.md

 # How to Use ChatGPT and Generative AI for Passive Income

-### Learn how to harness the power of ChatGPT and AI to generate passive income and create profitable online ventures through writing, coding, digital art, and more

 This is the code repository for **How to Use ChatGPT and Generative AI for Passive Income**, published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.

 ## About Course